APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	According to the lawsuit, an ensuing Title IX investigation in that case concluded the sex was non-consensual.
 The suit states that the university’s Sexual and Gender Based Misconduct Board “concluded that there was a preponderance of evidence that (the co-plaintiff) was incapacitated and incapable of giving consent and that (the defendant) knew or should have known this.
 However, the Board did not find that the incident constituted a sexual harassment violation.”

-- The story is vague, but the incident occurred prior to the 2020 rule change
+- The incident occurred prior to the 2020 rule change

 - Dear Colleague letters serve as guidance (verify), the [SCU policy as of 2015 (archive)](https://www.scu.edu/title-ix/about/documents/) was the following,